Happy Birthday Kareena Kapoor Khan: Actress Shares A Kiss With Saif To Begin The Celebrations!

 Make Way For Bebo's Birthday Cake

-We even came across a picture of Kareena's birthday cake which looks absolutely yummy.
+We even came across a picture of Kareena's birthday cake, which looks absolutely yummy.
 Can we have a bite of it as well?

 On The Work Front